 - Make the Hometown Tax payment through a municipality’s or coordinating website.
 You will be sent both the thank-you gift and a receipt of your donation that will be needed later for your tax return.
 Make sure to hold on to the receipt!

-- File your income tax return at your city hall by mid-March of the following year.
+- File your income tax return at your ward’s tax office by mid-March of the following year.
 You need to submit the receipt as proof of your donation.

 - For income tax exemption: When filing your tax return, income tax will be deducted for the year in which you made a furusato nozei donation.